erdogant/erdogant/README.rst

 **Hi there!
 I am sharing my knowledge with the world through my blogs and open-source GitHub projects.**

-Your ❤️ is important to keep maintaining my packages.
+Your help is important to keep maintaining my packages.
 It is awsome that there are readily millions of downloads but to keep the libraries alive, I often need to make all kinds of fixes.
 This can eat up my entire weekend and evenings.
 Yes, I do this for free and in my free time!
 There are various ways you can help.
 You can report bugs/ issues, or even better help out with fixing bugs or maybe adding new features!
 If you don't have the time or maybe you are still learning, you can also take a `Medium`_ Membership using my referral link to keep reading all my hands-on blogs and learn more :-) If you don't need that, there is always an easy way with `Coffee`_ :-) Cheers!

 |coffee_pic|